JESUSPP-MISSION-CODE/BASE/members/Sweetsalt25/ai_code_n8n/Readme.md

     - content length
     - content type
     - Expires
-- Body : actual data returned
+- Body : actual data returned.
+It can be different formats(specified in header)
     - HTML
     - JSON
     - Data